How to Pass a Smog Test

 Does the gas cap not seal properly?
 If so, you have automatically flunked the smog test.

 Does your state include a safety test along with the smog test?
 If not, sooner or later they will get around to that.

 - Make sure all your lights work: brakes, turn signals, etc.

 - Good a time as any to check the tires for proper pressure, uneven wear, sidewall splits, tread depth, embedded nails, etc. The tire pressure is especially important.
-The smog test will be performed on a dynamometer.
+The smog test may be performed on a dynamometer.
 For the car to perform at its best, the tire pressure must be at specifications.
-Too little or too many pounds-per-square-inch pressure will cause the car to perform poorly in different ways.
+Too little or too many pounds-per-square-inch pressure will cause the car to perform poorly for the test in different ways.

 A Clean Car Is a Good Karma Car